top of page

 9) Are meals provided at the meeting?
 What about allergies and dietary restrictions?

-Generally finger foods are provided during the meeting a greet, health breaks and a lunch are provided during the business meeting, and a full course meal is provided during a networking dinner.
+Generally finger foods are provided during the meet and greet, nutrition/coffee breaks and a lunch are provided during the business meeting, and a full course meal is provided during the networking dinner.
 Please let us know on the online registration form about any food allergies or dietary restrictions.

 10) Can I bring a guest?

-Registered attendees are welcome to bring a guest to the meet and greet and to the networking dinner.
+Registered attendees are welcome to bring a guest to the meet and greet, field trips, and to the networking dinner.
 We also love to meet guests and have them participate in field tours we may take during the meeting.
 Please let us know on the online registration form if you are bringing a guest to any events.

 WHO IS SAM...
 YOU ARE!